peer/db/README.md

 Demos:

-- [https://wikipedia.peerdb.org/](https://wikipedia.peerdb.org/): a search service for English Wikipedia articles, Wikimedia Commons files, and Wikidata data.
+- [wikipedia.peerdb.org](https://wikipedia.peerdb.org/): a search service for English Wikipedia articles, Wikimedia Commons files, and Wikidata data.
-- [https://moma.peerdb.org/](https://moma.peerdb.org/): a search service for The Museum of Modern Art (MoMA) artists and artworks.
+- [moma.peerdb.org](https://moma.peerdb.org/): a search service for The Museum of Modern Art (MoMA) artists and artworks.
-- [https://omni.peerdb.org/](https://omni.peerdb.org/): using an ElasticSearch alias to combine other demos into one search service
+- [omni.peerdb.org](https://omni.peerdb.org/): combination of other demos into one search service.

 ## Installation